simdipo/Darey.io_devops/SHELL_SCRIPTING_PROJECT/Shell_Scripting.md

 step 1: Open your terminal and create a file called sorting.sh using the command t ouch sorting. sh step 2: Copy and paste the code block below into the file.

+step 3: Set execute permission on sorting.sh using this command sudo chamod xsorting.sh step 4: Run your script using the command ./sorting.sh Working with Numbers and Calculations
+Working with Numbers and Calculations
+This script defines two variables num1 and num2 with numeric values, performs basic arithmetic operations (addition, subtraction, multiplication, division, and modulus), and displays the results.
+It also performs more complex calculations such as raising num1 to the power of 2 and calculating the square root of num2, and displays those results as well.
+Lets proceed by following the steps below: step 1: On your terminal create a file called calculations.sh using the command touch calculations.sh step 2: Copy and paste the code block below:

+#!/bin/bash

+# Define two variables with numeric values
+num1=10
+num2=5

+# Perform basic arithmetic operations
+sum=$((num1 + num2))
+difference=$((num1 - num2))
+product=$((num1 * num2))
+quotient=$((num1 / num2))
+remainder=$((num1 % num2))

+# Display the results
+echo "Number 1: $num1"
+echo "Number 2: $num2"
+echo "Sum: $sum"
+echo "Difference: $difference"
+echo "Product: $product"
+echo "Quotient: $quotient"
+echo "Remainder: $remainder"

+# Perform some more complex calculations
+power_of_2=$((num1 ** 2))
+square_root=$(echo "sqrt($num2)" | bc)

+# Display the results
+echo "Number 1 raised to the power of 2: $power_of_2" echo "Square root of number 2: $square_root"

+step 3: Set execute permision on calculations.' .sh using the command: sudo chmod +x calculations.sh step 4: Run your script using this command: calculations.sh
+File Backup and Timestamping
+File Backup and Timestamping
+This shell scripting example is focused on file backup and timestamp.
+As a DevOps Engineer backing up databases and other storage devices is one of the most common task you get to carryout.
+This script defines the source directory and backup directory paths.
+It then creates a timestamp using the current date and time, and creates a backup directory with the timestamp appended to its name.
+The script then copies all files from the source directory to the backup directory using the cp.command with the - r option for recursive copying.
+Finally,it displays a message indicating the completion of the backup process and shows the path of the backup directory with the timestamp.
+Lets proceed using the steps bellow: step 1: On your terminal open a file backup.sh using the command touch backup.sh step 2: Copy and paste the code block below into the file,

+`#!/bin/bash`

+`#Define the source directory and backup directory source_dir="/path/to/source_directory" backup_dir="/path/to/backup_directory"`

+`#Create a timestamp with the current date and time timestamp=$(date +"%Y%m%d%H%M%S")`

+`#Create a backup directory with the timestamp backup_dir_with_timestamp="$backup_dir/backup_$timestamp"`

+`#Create the backup directory`
+`mkdir -p "$backup_dir_with_timestamp"`

+`Copy all files from the source directory to the backup directory cp -r "$source_dir"/* "$backup_dir_with_timestamp"`

+`#Display a message indicating the backup process is complete echo "Backup completed.
+Files copied to: $backup_dir_with_timestamp"`

+step 3:Set execute permission on backup.sh using this command `sudo chmod +x backup.sh`

+step 4: Run your script using the command: `./backup.sh`